25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 Hooks (React v16.8) let you use state and other React features without writing a class.

-Hooks are functions that let you “hook into” React state and lifecycle features from function components.
+Hooks are functions that let you _"hook into"_ React state and lifecycle features from function components.

 They help in resolving some of the problems caused by class based components: